RallySmith/logic2-ext-armdebug/README.md

 When the `Decode Style` selected is `All` then the `Port` field is **ignored** and can be any value.
-For example the following will display raw decoding of all the TPIU packets:
+For example the following will display raw decoding of all the ITM/DWT packets:

 ![config_raw](docs/config_tpiu_all.png "configure All raw")